 Lawyer job outlook

-Law firms are the largest employers for attorneys, with government positions coming in second.
+Law firms are the largest employers for attorneys, with government agencies coming in second.
 This could change over time.
-The BLS has noted a shift in the industry as many large companies are trying to cut costs by hiring in-house legal counsel instead of a law firm.
+The BLS has noted a shift in the industry as many large companies are trying to cut costs by hiring in-house legal services counsel instead of a law firm.
 This means more jobs are opening up for lawyers in new settings.

-Lawyers job outlook: Wages are a concern
+Employment outlook: Lawyer wages are a concern

 Does going to law school with the lawyer job market make sense?

 You have options for how to pay for law school, so you can avoid taking on too much debt.
-Look into scholarships, grants or working part time.
+Look into scholarships, grants or working part-time.
 This can slice off some of the debt, but not all of it.
 So you’ll want to look into student loan forgiveness for lawyers to see if you can qualify.

 With a predebt consultation, you can sign up for law school while feeling confident not only in your knowledge of the lawyer job outlook but also your student loan debt plan.
 Ideally, a weight is lifted off your shoulders so you can focus more on graduating and less on how you’re going to pay back your student loan debt.